prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/motherboard.md

 The Asus Prime Z370-P may not sport the integrated Wi-Fi or improved power delivery of the Z390, but it sure as hell proves itself as a worthy opponent.

 While it does lack in the IO department for a $100USD motherboard, only running 4 USB ports (all at USB 3.1, however), it makes up for it with its PCIE lanes.
+This motherboard will have no problem supporting [our pick for the best CPU for the 1080 Ti](/graphics-cards/gtx-1080-ti/cpu/) either.

 The Z370-P II manages to fit in 2 PCIE x16 Gen 3 lanes and 4 PCIE x1 lanes, so you’ll have all the expansion slots you'd ever need.
 And its 4 SATA III connectors ensure you’ll have enough space for your storage as well.